jmerali3/Ocean_Flow/README.md

 #### ELI5 - What is a Gaussian Process?
 You have some data, and there are an infinite number of functions that can fit this data.
-It could be a straight line, it could be a quadratic curve, it could be a sine wave.
-Some are better than others.
-The assumption is that the choice of *function* relative to its *fit* conforms to a Gaussian probability distribution.
+The function could look like a straight line, a quadratic curve, or a sine wave.
+Some fit better than others.
+The assumption is that the choice of *function* conforms to a Gaussian probability distribution.
 But we can do better than that - it is actually a conditional Gaussian distribution because it is *conditional* on the known (or training or seen) data points.
-In other words, the known data gives us some knowledge to construct a joint Gaussian distribution from which to sample.
+In other words, the known data gives us some information from which to construct a joint Gaussian distribution.

 Okay, maybe ELI18